A Magical Christmas in Belfast

 The Argory is an Irish gentry home that sits in a beautiful wooded estate.
 It is open year-round but at Christmas dresses spectacularly for the holidays.
 The home is festooned with traditional wreaths and trees and you can take a cosy horse and buggy ride around the estate after you finish your shopping.

 Belfast has some legendary “craic” (good times) with a huge variety of pubs, clubs, theatres, music halls and live music to sample the best of Belfast.
 It wouldn’t be Christmas without a Horrible Xmas Jumper Pub Crawl.
 Sign up on FB and follow the simple rules and you’re off.

 It just wouldn’t be Christmas without watching the Snowman and listening to the glorious music.
 At the waterfront, you can watch the movie on the big screen scored by the Ulster Orchestra and a young singer performing “Walking on Air” this has become a Christmas tradition for many families.

 You can’t visit Belfast and not visit the waterfront and behold the Titanic Experience.
 With its interactive special effects, rides, full-scale reconstructions you can uncover the true legend of the ship the world didn’t think could sink.
-The Titanic experience includes a magic step into the Old Curiosity Shop to enter the world of Father Christmas.
+Santa won’t be at the Titanic Belfast this year but there will be plenty of Christmas cheer.